tonyleidong/OptimalFlow/docs/webapp.rst

 .. image:: webapp-pcte-initial.PNG
    :width: 500

-The web app includes 3 function components: Pipeline Cluster Traversal Experiment(PCTE) Builder, LogsViewer, and Visualization.
+The Web App currently includes 3 function components: Pipeline Cluster Traversal Experiment(PCTE) Builder, LogsViewer, and Visualization.
 Users can set up the parameters for each OptimalFlow's key module, and run the workflow all by clicking on the web page.
-Also, when the automated machine learning's done, users could check logs information and review the visualization outputs immediately.
+Also, when the automated machine learning process(PCTE) has done, users could check logs information and review the visualization outputs immediately.

-Comparing other popular 'no-code' machine learning platforms, OptimalFlow's Web App is born from its unique Omni-ensemble Automated Machine Learning framework and built on Pipelin Cluster Traversal Experiments(PCTE) theory.
+Comparing other popular 'no-code' machine learning platforms, the Web App is born from OptimalFlow's unique Omni-ensemble Automated Machine Learning framework and built on Pipeline Cluster Traversal Experiments(PCTE) theory.
 It's also light, scalable, and open-source to users.
 It was designed for data scientists who need more focus on local implementation and can be easily transplanted among machines.
-When teams want to deploy it on a server, Flask based Web App can be quickly implemented with high flexibility.
+When the data science team wants to deploy it on a server, Flask based Web App can be quickly implemented with high flexibility.

 In summary, the goal of this web application is: Build Automated Machine Learning Workflow without Code!